Hertha Sponer: Early life and education

-Sponer was born in Neisse (Nysa), Prussian Silesia, and obtained her high school degree in Neisse.
-She spent a year at the University of Tübingen, after which she enrolled at the University of Göttingen where she received her PhD in 1920 under the supervision of Peter Debye.
-During her time at the University of Tübingen, she was an assistant of James Franck.
-In 1921 she, along with a few others, was among the first women to obtain a PhD in physics in Germany along with the right to teach science at a German university.
+Career

+After obtaining her doctorate, Sponer spent a year working at the Kaiser Wilhelm Institute for Physical Chemistry, where she first collaborated with James Franck.
+In 1921 she returned to the University of Göttingen in the position of Assistentin or scientific assistant, at the newly formed Second Institute for Experimental Physics, headed by James Franck.
+Here she ran the day-to-day operations of the spectroscopy laboratory, managed staff, and taught lab courses while conducting molecular spectroscopy experimental research.
+In 1925, earned habilitation making her one of the first women to teach physics at a German university.
 In October 1925 she received a Rockefeller Foundation fellowship to stay at University of California, Berkeley, where she remained for a year.
-During her time at Berkeley, she collaborated with R. T. Birge, developing what is now called the Birge-Sponer method for determining dissociation energies.
+During her time at Berkeley, she collaborated with R. T. Birge, developing what is now called the Birge–Sponer method for determining dissociation energies.

 By 1932, Sponer had published around 20 scientific papers in journals such as Nature and Physical Review, and had become an associate professor of physics.
-In 1933 James Franck resigned and left Göttingen and a year later she was dismissed from her position when Hitler came to power, due to the Nazis' stigma against women in academia.
+In 1933 James Franck resigned and left Göttingen and a year later she was dismissed from her position when Adolf Hitler came to power, due to the Nazis' stigma against women in academia.
 In 1934 Sponer moved to Oslo to teach at the University of Oslo as a visiting professor, and in 1936 she started her appointment at Duke University where she remained as a professor until 1966 when she became professor emeritus, a position she held until her death in 1968.

 During her academic career, Sponer conducted research in quantum mechanics, physics, and chemistry.
-She authored and published numerous studies, many of which were in collaboration with famous physicists including Edward Teller.
+She authored and published numerous studies, many of which were in collaboration with famous physicists including Edward Teller and Gertrud Nordheim-Pöschl.
 She made many contributions to science including the application of quantum mechanics to molecular physics and work on the spectra of near ultra-violet absorption.
 She set up a spectroscopy lab in the physics department of Duke University, which was later moved to its own new building.

 Sponer married James Franck in 1946.
 She died in Ilten, Lower Saxony.